-- Communicate satisfactorily with clients. physicians, peers, family members and the health care team. - See and hear adequately to note slight changes in the client's condition. - Hear adequately to perceive and interpret various 3. equipment signals. - See adequately to read monitors in order to correctly interpret data on monitor. - Stand and/or walk six (6) to eight (8) hours/day. - Walk rapidly for a prolonged period from one area to another. - 7.
-Bend or squat frequently. - Assist in lifting or moving clients of all age groups - Demonstrate adequate eye/hand coordination for dexterity in manipulation of equipment. - 10.
-Use hands for grasping, pushing, pulling and fine manipulation. - 11.
-Work with arms fully extended overhead for short - 12.
+- 1. Communicate satisfactorily with clients, physicians, peers, family members and the health care team. - 2.
+See and hear adequately to note slight changes in the client's condition. - 3.
+Hear adequately to perceive and interpret various equipment signals. - 4.
+See adequately to read monitors in order to correctly interpret data on monitor. - 5.
+Stand and/or walk six (6) to eight (8) hours/day. - 6.
+Walk rapidly for a prolonged period from one area to another. - 7.
+Bend or squat frequently. - 8.
+Assist in lifting or moving clients of all age groups and weights. - 9.
+Demonstrate adequate eye/hand coordination for dexterity in manipulation of equipment. - Use hands for grasping, pushing, pulling and fine manipulation. - 11.
+Work with arms fully extended overhead for short periods. - 12.
 Manage care of a client in an elevated hospital bed or stretcher, including one-man CPR when necessary. - 13.
 Able to differentiate the color spectrum for color coding of charts and monitoring equipment. - 14.
 Possess the visual acuity to correctly read handwritten orders, medication records, chart contents, and provide safety for clients and visitors.